 Causes of Stomatitis

 Unfortunately, the causes of stomatitis in cats is not yet completely understood.
 In many cases, the cause is assumed to be immune mediated, meaning that the cat’s immune system attacks its own oral tissues as an abnormal response to bacteria in the mouth.
-Many cats with stomatitis are also infected with certain bacteria or viruses like feline calicivirus, feline immunodeficiency virus (FIV), feline leukemia virus (FeLV) and feline herpes virus.
+Many cats with stomatitis may also have an infectious or systemic disease, such as feline calicivirus, feline immunodeficiency virus (FIV), feline leukemia virus (FeLV), kidney disease, diabetes mellitus, and autoimmune disease.
 Dental disease (particularly periodontal disease) can also contribute as a cause of stomatitis.
 Periodontal disease results from the accumulation of plaque (bacteria) on and around the teeth, which causes inflammation involving the gums and tooth support structures.

 How to Diagnose Stomatitis